 - If the company was dissolved, there's nobody to claim from (except in exceptional cases of shareholder liability)

-- If it's in insolvency proceedings, your claim enters the estate as a common credit, behind the government and employees, with reduced probability of recovering the full amount
+- If it's in insolvency proceedings, your claim typically enters the estate as a common credit, behind secured creditors (banks with mortgages) and privileged creditors (employees, tax authorities).
+In practice, the probability of recovering the full amount is reduced

 - If the company simply disappeared (de facto closure without formal dissolution), you can try to hold the directors personally liable, but it's a complex legal process